Avalon Hill: Hasbro subsidiary

 In 2001, Hasbro Interactive was sold to Infogrames; Avalon Hill was not included in the sale and Hasbro later transferred control of the company to its subsidiary, Wizards of the Coast, in 2004.

 Hasbro has released new titles under the Avalon Hill name, and added the Avalon Hill imprint to older titles such as Axis and Allies that were not originally made by Avalon Hill.

 On September 8, 2020, Hasbro announced that it would move the management of Avalon Hill from Wizards of the Coast to Hasbro Gaming in January 2021.

-In August 2022, Hasbro announced that Avalon Hill would attempt to produce an expansion to Heroscape, a miniature wargaming system that had been previously produced by other Hasbro subsidiaries from 2004 to 2010.
-The expansion was entitled Heroscape: Age of Annihilation, and a HasLab kickstarter was released in October 2022.
-However, it did not receive enough backers, and so, the IP will remain dormant.

 Game rights

 The rights to many of Avalon Hill's more complex games have been licensed or sold to other game publishers, or have reverted to their original owners and been republished by other companies: